stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 ### Getting/giving feedback on teaching

 Teaching is a skill.
-One of the objective of the CodeRefinery Instructor training is to give you the confidence in teaching CodeRefinery lessons.
+One of the objective of this instructor training is to give you the confidence in teaching ENCCS lessons.
 Later we will have group work where we will practice teaching some lessons.

 Before doing so, we will learn here to give feedback on teaching using the same